Housing costs aside, the bulk of Australians' hard-earned cash goes towards buying groceries.

 We draw on the Australian Bureau of Statistics Socio-Economic Indexes for Areas (SEIFA) product, which ranks areas in Australia according to relative socio-economic advantage and disadvantage, in order to choose supermarkets in locations ranking from low to very high in bigger capital cities.

-We also ensure a spread of locations across the country, and at each location we survey we make sure the supermarkets we are comparing are within 5km of each other to ensure that any variations in prices between stores are not due to them being in different locations.
+We also ensure a spread of locations across the country, and at each location we survey we make sure the supermarkets we're comparing are close enough to each other to ensure that any variations in prices between stores are not due to them being in different locations.

 All up our mystery shoppers visit 104 supermarkets – Coles, Woolworths, Aldi and IGA stores – in 27 locations across Australia.